Literally the last time they didn’t mess it up

 BUT THIS IS A BETTER MOVIE: Saturday Night Fever

-This isn’t anything to do with the recent attempts to re-shame Woody Allen, Annie Hall just isn’t even his best film (that accolade belongs to Crimes and Misdemeanours).
-Saturday Night Fever, meanwhile, remains one of the greatest studies of youth and masculinity ever beamed onto a big white sheet.
+This isn’t anything to do with the recent attempts to re-shame Woody Allen, Annie Hall is excellent.
+It just isn’t Saturday Night Fever – one of the greatest studies of youth and masculinity ever beamed onto a big white sheet.

 BEST PICTURE WAS: The Deer Hunter